gdaneels/adaptive-mcs-ga-simulator/README.md

 - topologies/simulator-topology.json
 - solutions/ga.json

+Additional directories:
-The p_files directory contains the probability data for the throughput calculations (see eq.
+- The p_files directory contains the probability data for the throughput calculations (see eq.
 2 in the paper), for different reliabilities from 0.7 to 1.0, for an r_max of 4.
+- The results-measurements-original directory contains the data necessary for the Modulation.py module that uses real-world measured data for the different OFDM modulations used by the simulator.
+This data can also be found in this repository: https://github.com/imec-idlab/adaptive-mcs-ofdm-measurements